JamesMcFarland2024/Scripting-Assignment-6-Answers/README.md

 			print(i[1][0])
 	return

-#define a function for asking the options
+#Define a function for asking the options
 def option():

 	choice = int(input('Enter the operation detail: \n \